davidtheclark/jquery.animateAuto/README.md

 - default: `'swing'`
 - options: `'swing'` or `'linear'`

-"A string indicating which easing function to use for the transition."
+> A string indicating which easing function to use for the transition.

 Additional plugins can allow for more easing options.